scientific-python/specs/purpose-and-process/index.md

 Once the SPEC is in reasonable shape, file a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.
-The SSC as well as community members will provide feedback.
+The Steering Committee as well as community members will provide feedback.
 They will pay particular attention to ensure the `Description` section is clear and reasonably complete.
 They will also provide advice of how much detail is needed in